Cambodia

 Ream Naval Base

-U.S. concerns have grown regarding PRC construction activities at Ream Naval Base on the Gulf of Thailand.
-Since 2022, China has expanded and upgraded facilities on a section of the base, enabling it to accommodate larger vessels.
-Some observers say Cambodia may grant China at least semi-permanent access to Ream, allowing it to berth PRC military supply and warships.
-Cambodian officials emphasize that hosting a permanent foreign military facility would be unconstitutional.
-PRC officials reportedly have denied that Cambodia has given China exclusive rights to Ream, although China appears to have taken control over the portion of the base that it has upgraded, and has docked two naval vessels there since December 2023 (rotating them
+U.S. concerns have grown regarding PRC construction activities at Cambodia's Ream Naval Base on the Gulf of Thailand (Figure 1).
+Since 2022, China has expanded and upgraded facilities on a section of the base, enabling the accommodation of larger vessels.
+Some observers speculate that Cambodia may grant China at least semi-permanent access to Ream, allowing it to berth PRC military supply vessels and warships.
+Cambodian officials emphasize that they have welcomed other countries to use the facility and that hosting a permanent foreign military facility would be unconstitutional.
+PRC officials also have denied that Cambodia has given China exclusive rights to Ream.

 Foreign Assistance and Sanctions